 Life and Disability Insurance | Some employers pay for a fixed benefit amount, such as $50,000, providing an option for employees to purchase additional coverage. | $25-$35; varies |

 At this stage in planning, small businesses should decide which benefits to include in their employee benefits package.
 There are many different benefits employers can offer to their employees.
-Below is a list of popular options:
+Below is a list of popular options when setting up benefits for employees:

-- Paid Time Off (vacation days, sick days, and holidays) – Having a robust PTO policy creates a good work/life balance.
+- Paid time off (vacation days, sick days, and holidays): Having a robust PTO policy creates a good work/life balance.
 Employees need time to disconnect from work and focus on their personal life.
 A progressive PTO package can produce a better-quality work environment and increase production.
+Here’s a guide to creating a PTO policy—but for the best work/life balance, I recommend creating an unlimited PTO policy.

-- Retirement Savings Options, e.g., 401(k) or 403(b) – More and more individuals are looking for ways to save money for the future.
-401(k) plans are a good option as the employee can save a certain amount per year.
+- Retirement savings options, e.g., 401(k) or 403(b): 401(k) plans are a good option as the employee can save a certain amount per year.
 Many companies also have 401(k) matching, meaning the company will match employee contributions up to a certain percentage (usually a 5% cap).
+For options, check out our best 401k companies guide.

-- Flexible or Health Savings Accounts (FSAs or HSAs) – FSA and HSA accounts help employees with out-of-pocket medical expenses.
-The employee contributes a certain amount per year, and typically the company will also contribute.
+- Flexible or health savings accounts (FSAs or HSAs): FSA and HSA accounts help employees with out-of-pocket medical expenses.
+The employee contributes a certain amount per year, and sometimes the company will also contribute (typically up to 5%).

-- Additional Work/Life Balance Perks – Options can include flexible work schedules, remote work, professional development, employee clubs/activities/gifts, food/beverage, etc.
+- Additional work/life balance perks: Options can include flexible work schedule policies, remote work, professional development, employee clubs/activities/gifts, food/beverage, etc.

 Although not all businesses offer the benefits noted below, there is competition among companies to be creative, dynamic, and flexible with employee benefits packages.
 Not all companies want “dog-friendly” workplaces or can offer free lunches every day, but there are creative ideas your employees will love that may fit with your benefits philosophy.